M42 lens mount: Evolution and automation

 Forward and backward compatibility was maintained in most cases so that the newer lenses could be used on older cameras, and old standard lenses could be used on the newer cameras, but of course without the advanced automation.
-However, Olympus FTL lenses and Fujica screw mount lenses had a projecting cam which means that they cannot be fully screwed down on a regular screw mount body.
+However, Olympus FTL lenses and Fujica screw mount lenses had a projecting cam, which means that they cannot be fully screwed down on a regular screw mount body.

 Chinon used a different system to provide aperture priority mode with standard Auto-M42 lenses with the CE Memotron (1974), CE-II Memotron and CE-3 Memotron bodies.
 A similar system was used in the Cosina Hi-Lite EC.
 These cameras retained the facility of closing the aperture with finger pressure on the release button so that the image could be framed and focused normally with the lens wide open.
 As the shutter button was depressed the lens would firstly be stopped down to the selected aperture, then the meter would be switched on and a reading taken.
-Chinon used a then-modern Silicon (Si) metering cell with fast reaction time compared to the then-standard CdS cells, which made it possible to close the aperture, meter the light and set the shutter speed automatically in one full press of the button.
-While this method did not offer the same sensitivity advantage of true open-aperture metering, it was much more versatile as it did not require specially-equipped proprietary lenses.
-Both Cosina and Chinon sold their cameras to various other companies for rebranding, which increased the number of almost identical cameras considerably.
+Chinon used a then-modern silicon (Si) metering cell with fast reaction time compared to the then-standard cadmium sulfide (CdS) cells, which made it possible to close the aperture, meter the light and set the shutter speed automatically in one full press of the button.
+While this method did not offer the same sensitivity advantage of true open-aperture metering, it was much more versatile, as it did not require specially-equipped proprietary lenses.
+Both Cosina and Chinon sold their cameras to various other companies for rebranding, which increased the number of almost-identical cameras considerably.

-Compatibility problems have been experienced when mounting lenses with aperture transmission levers (e.g., SMC Takumars) on older bodies such as Zenit-E or Mamiya DTL.
-The aperture lug or a pin can interlock with the screwheads affixing the mount, which then impedes lens removal.
+Compatibility problems have been experienced when mounting lenses with aperture transmission levers, such as SMC Takumars, on older bodies, such as Zenit-E or Mamiya DTL.
+The aperture lug or a pin can interlock with the slotted screw heads affixing the mount, which then impedes lens removal.
+One method to remove the lens from the mount is to use a feeler gauge between the lens and the mount, which should depress the pin and therefore allow the lens to be removed.
+To prevent the lens from becoming stuck, one or more of the screws on the camera lens mount should be either loosened or tightened to such a position that the slot in the screw is aligned with the mount.
+This will allow for the aperture pin to pass inside the screw slot, and not fall into it, becoming stuck.

 M42 mount cameras fell out of general production during the late 1970s and early 1980s, with the exception of the Russian Zenit range.
-Pentax moved to the Pentax K mount from 1975 onwards, while Praktica adopted the electronic B-Mount in 1979.
-It was briefly revived with the Cosina-made Voigtländer Bessaflex TM launched in 2003 but this was discontinued in 2007.
+Pentax moved to the Pentax K-mount from 1975 onwards, while Praktica adopted the electronic B-Mount in 1979.
+It was briefly revived with the Cosina-made Voigtländer Bessaflex TM launched in 2003, but this was discontinued in 2007.
 M42 lenses are still in production at KMZ and at Cosina (under the Voigtländer brand and the ZS line for Carl Zeiss).